OptiKey/OptiKey/README.md

 The following information should be specified in an issue ticket:

 * How OptiKey was being used
-* What the user expected to happen
+* What the user expected to happen//commend added
 * What the user actually experienced
 * Steps to reproduce the issue
 * Any other information that helps to describe and/or reproduce the problem (ex. screenshots)